httpie/cli/README.rst

    the generated filename — even if there has been one or more redirects.

-To prevent data loss, HTTPie adds a unique numerical suffix to the filename, unless the name has been explicitly provided via ``--output, -o``.
+To prevent data loss by overwriting, HTTPie adds a unique numerical suffix to the filename when necessary (unless specified with ``--output, -o``).

 Piping while downloading